+It is an open question in the theory of integrable systems how many non-equivalent coverings a given $\E$ can possess.
+Our second result claims that coverings of dLp type are essentially unique under a certain nondegeneracy condition on $\hat\Pi$.
+This condition, given in Definition \ref{Dnd} of Section \ref{Sec:33}, depends only on $\Pi=\hat\pi_*(\Pi)$, implies that $\Pi$ immerses, and holds in all examples we know of.

+The result is straightforward when $d=4$, but when $d=3$, it shows that $\hat\Pi$ can be assumed \emph{projective}: for some choice of spectral parameter $\l$ and vector fields $\hat{X},\hat{Y}$ generating $\hat{\Pi}$, the coefficients of these vector fields are cubic polynomials in $\l$.
+The result is again not restricted to second order scalar PDEs: we require only that $\chv^\E_\bx$ is a nonsingular quadric hypersurface for each $\bx\in M_u$.

+\begin{theorem} Let $\E: F=0$ be a determined PDE system of order $\ell$ whose characteristic variety $\chv^\E$ is a bundle of nonsingular quadric hypersurfaces in $\PP(T^*M_u)$.
+Then any nondegenerate dLp $\hat\Pi$ is $\E$-equivalent to a standard dLp $\hat\Pi_\nabla$ for some Weyl connection $\nabla$. \end{theorem}

-Thus it is reasonable to expect, following~\cite{FK}, a relation between integrability of the PDE $\E$ and the EW/SD property for $c_F$ on any solution, by which we mean that the EW/SD property is a nontrivial differential corollary of $\E$.
-The need for nontriviality here, and in the definition of a dispersionless Lax pair, is illustrated by the PDE $\Delta u=f(\p u)$: this PDE is non-integrable for generic $f$, but its conformal structure is independent of the solution and is flat, so the EW/SD property holds.
-We address this issue further in Remark~\ref{r:jet}.
+Our third (and main) result establishes an equivalence between the dispersionless integrability of $\E$ and the EW/SD property of $c_F$.
+However, to achieve this, some care is needed in the formulation of both properties.
+First, in the integrability of the dLp $\hat\Pi$, we must account for $\E$-equivalence.
+Thus we say that $\E$ is \emph{integrable by a dLp $\hat\Pi$} if for any $\hat\Pi'$, which is $\E$-equivalent to $\hat\Pi$, the Frobenius integrability condition for $\hat\Pi'$ is a nontrivial differential corollary of $\E$.
+Secondly, the EW/SD property should be a nontrivial differential corollary of $\E$.
+The need for nontriviality here is illustrated by PDEs of the form $\Delta u=f(\bx,u,\p u)$: this is non-integrable for generic $f$, but its conformal structure is independent of $u$ and is flat, so the EW/SD property holds automatically.
+For more general PDE systems $\E$, a differential corollary of $\E$ \emph{holds nontrivially} if it is not a consequence of a proper subsystem $\E'$ of $\E$.
+We can now obtain the main result as follows.

-\begin{rk} For $d=4$, our theory also applies to analytic hyperbolic PDEs in signature $(3,1)$ by complexification.
-However, since $W_{c_F}^\pm$ would then be complex conjugate, Theorem~\ref{t:main} below implies that integrability holds only when $c_F$ is conformally-flat on solutions, which is very restrictive.
-For instance, for the classes considered in \cite{FK,DFKN} it implies that $\E$ is linearizable. \end{rk}